Mky135/JavaMP3Player/README.md

 Supports OSX, windows unknown

 # Hopes to implement
-* Playlist
+* Playlist handler
 * Better song picker window
-* Notification for when new song starts
-* EQ?
+* Manuel EQ
+* Add a css to improve the overall look

-# Current implementation
+# Features
+* 100% Java
 * Volume Slider
 * Album art viewer
+* Notification for when new song starts
+* Equalizer with preloaded settings